lehani1/lehan1.github.io/index.md

   - Sophomore @ NIT Rourkela
   - Diploma Level @ IITM Bsc.
 Degree programme

+## Experience
+  - Currently I don't have any hands on expereince on with any real world expereince, just have done only personal projects.
+  - Have a little bit of competitive programming experience, currently have 3 stars in CodeChef
+  - Also, I have a lot of experience in making lame jokes!

 ## Projects

 ### Project 1 : FlashCard App